Finding a Home Builder: What to Look For Before You Hire

 Another way to explore a builder's reputation is to check out reviews online and to research sources that list top home builders in the area.
 Does the builder you're considering make the list?
 (This doesn't have to be a deal-breaker, however, as newer companies may not be established enough to land a spot in these rankings.)
 While you're looking, find out how long the company has been in business.
 While it's not the be-all, end-all, a company that's been in business for many years is probably doing something right.

 In either case, smart buyers will take time to check out the companies' ratings with the Better Business Bureau to see if any red flags, like excessive complaints or judgments, have been made against the builders or their sub-contractors.
 Contact a few suppliers and vendors the builder works with to check that their accounts are in good standing.
 Builders with poor credit or a bad reputation with local suppliers are likely not good contenders.

 They Have All Their Paperwork In Order

 Builders should be very familiar with the guidelines in their contracts with the buyers.
 This not only outlines what the contractor's responsibilities are but also dictates any insurance, licensing, and building permitting requirements that builders need in place before beginning the project.
-Codes and requirements may vary, depending on the city and state the project is located in.
+Codes and requirements may vary, depending on the city and state where the project is located.

 At a minimum, home builders are expected to have current employers' liability insurance and worker's compensation to protect both the property and their workers.
 Buyers should receive copies of documents showing proof of up-to-date coverage.
 Inquire about whether they have public liability insurance that covers both parties and neighboring properties should damage occur or an injury happens on the job site.
 Much of this information can further be confirmed by the local home builders' association.
 Homebuyers should also check the licenses of the builder and contractors to ensure they're legitimate.